 Mix entertainment and education at the Chico State-run Gateway Science Museum , where the exhibits will engage children with hands-on science activities.

-Reward your family adventurers with the most delicious treasure at Shubert’s Ice Cream and Candy.
+Reward your family adventurers with the most delicious treasure at Shubert’s Ice Cream .
 Operating since 1938 in the same building in downtown Chico, Shubert’s is made using local ingredients to concoct their boysenberry sundaes in the spring, watermelon sherbet in the summer, and pumpkin ice cream in the fall or for a real treat try “Chico Mint” homemade chocolate ice cream with mint chips.

 Learn to sail or kayak and tie sailing knots like a real shipmate or find your balance with a paddleboard yoga session at the Forebay Aquatic Center.
 You can even take your fur-baby for a paddle.